Contact Alison: [email protected] or (781) 235-8419 x213

 Contact Lynn: [email protected] or (781) 235-8419 x211

-With a background in client services, Lynn has comforatably found her niche as our Adult Jewish Living Administrator and Registrar.
+With a background in client services, Lynn has comforatably found her niche as our Adult Engagement Jewish Living and Learning Administrator and Registrar.
 Always available to assist, she is our “go-to” person to help you navigate your Jewish Living journey.
 Please contact Lynn if you would like more information about our learning programs or need assistance with registration.

 Sigalit holds a dual degree in Education and Hebrew Language from Hebrew University of Jerusalem.
 Her extensive portfolio includes work in Israel (Rothberg School for Foreign Students at Hebrew University) and the United States: Brandeis University, Prozdor, The Rabbinical School of Hebrew College, The Early Childhood Institute, the Congregational Education Initiative and the Me’ah Graduate Institute at Hebrew College.

 Robin has over ten years experience in the restaurant and catering business and more recently has provided personal chef services to local families.
 She first started her career with the Chicago restaurant group, Lettuce Entertain You, specializing in planning and executing social and corporate events.
 From there, she moved to an upscale hotel to coordinate celebrations such as Bar Mitzvahs and Weddings.
 Robin now focuses on sharing her true passion for cooking by teaching clients, family and friends how to provide healthy home cooked meals.
 She believes whether you are cooking for one or 100, your meal should look, taste and feel like it was made with love.